raviten/documentation/integrating-web-sdk.rst

 If your site is HTTP
 ####################

 In case your site is HTTP, you need a backing HTTPS site to enable push notifications.
 If you would like to use your own backing HTTPS site, please contact app@qgraph.io for instructions.
 If you would like us to provided backing HTTPS site, enter an ``endpoint`` in the web panel for web push integration.
-Keep the endpoint similar to your name.
+Keep the endpoint similar to the name of your website.
 For example, if the name of your company is XYZ ECommere, then `xyz` may be a good endpoint to use.
 The web push notification will be delivered for the domain `xyz.qgr.ph`.

 In this case, basic pixel to use is::